CSWest/Help80/README.md

 The classes defined in this project can be used for parameters parsing and display, while making sure the help menu looks nice on terminals.

+The name comes from the default width of terminals.
+Indeed, most terminals have a default width of 80 characters.

 ### Use

 To use the classes in your own project, just include the files *Parameters.hpp* and *Parameters.cpp* in your project.